 Currently, only a few individual houses have a designation on the National Register.
 These include: Carteret County Home (NC 101), Gibbs House (903 Front St.) and Jacob Henry House (229 Front St.).
-Individual property owners who would like to have their home listed on the National Register can find information/process by clicking the following links:

 Being listed on the National Register doesn't protect a building from demolition.
 In order for a historic property to be protected from demolition, a property owner must do one of the following:

 - Have the property designated as having statewide significance.